gameseed-gx/gameseed-gx.github.io/index.md

 Twitter: [@beefok](https://www.twitter.com/beefok)

-The gameseed video game console project has been a passion of mine for the _last too many years_.
-I've iterated on it too many times to count.
-I think it's finally time to release some sort of public announcement for it!
+The gameseed video game console project has been a passion of mine for the last _too many years_.
+I've iterated on it way too many times to count.
+However, I think it's finally time to release some sort of public announcement for it!

 ![gameseed scan](/images/gameseed-x1.png)

 # Introduction
-The basic concept I've been running with is a dual FPGA design with one dedicated to CPU/System-level interfacing and the other is dedicated to the GPU (video as well as audio).
+The basic concept I've been running with is a dual FPGA design with one dedicated to CPU/System-level interfacing and the other dedicated to the GPU (video and audio).

-I love how simple video/audio generation is for NTSC/PAL, so in the spirit of simplicity and a 'retro' feel, I've opted for using composite video for the first system.
+I love how simple video/audio generation is for Analog NTSC/PAL TV systems, so in the spirit of simplicity and a 'retro' feel, I've opted for using composite video for the first system.
+Of course anything with RCA/composite inputs should work as well, provided the timing looks alright.

-My personal goal for the project is in implementing my own RISC-V (rv32imc) CPU core as well as my own 'Playstation One'-level GPU.
+One of my personal goals for the project is to bring the concept of a fantasy console (like pico-8 or tic-80) and making it a real product.
+To do so, I'm in the process of implementing my own RISC-V (rv32imc) CPU core as well as my own 'Playstation One'-level GPU design.

-On top of that, I've been working on a lightweight sandboxed lua API for the CPU in order to implement my own fantasy-console-esque game development system, allowing pico-8/TIC-80 style game dev.
+I've also been working on a lightweight sandboxed lua API for the CPU.
+I want to be able to make video games while sitting in front of a TV like the old days!

 At the top-level, the system uses an ESP32-C3 to coordinate everything required to boot the system and maintain *sanity*.
 - FPGA configuration and boot-up